Typically, employers provide hourly or salary wages to workers. However, some business owners pay commission to employees. What is commission?

 You can also choose to offer capped or uncapped commissions.
 With a capped commission, the employee can only earn up to a certain amount.
 For example, they can receive up to $20,000 in commissions.
 An uncapped commission means the employee can earn as much in commissions as they are able to sell.

-Some businesses that have commission-based employees and employees who are salaried choose to put a cap on commissions.
-This way, the salaried employees do not feel like the commission-based employees earn a lot more than them.
+Some businesses with commission-based employees and salaried employees choose to put a cap on commissions.
+This way, the salaried employees do not feel like the commission-based employees earn significantly more than them.

 Commission-based pay laws